-The shape of the helium tanks makes it a perfect fit to sit beside pumpkins with Halloween art on it.
-Be it if you’re looking to create a spooky and scary art on the tank or one that complements and accentuates your Halloween set up, you will not be disappointed with what you can do with an empty helium tank.
+The shape of the helium tanks makes them a perfect fit to sit beside pumpkins with Halloween art on them.
+Whether you’re looking to create spooky and scary art on the tank or one that complements and accentuates your Halloween setup, you will not be disappointed with what you can do with an empty helium tank.

 You can cut the tank to create a jack-o’-lantern and cut a little door at the back with a hinge to put in a candle.
 The design inspiration for your metal carving lies with you.
-There are so many ideas to choose from and you can pick an appropriate carving that best exemplifies what you want to achieve with the Halloween set up.
+There are many ideas, and you can pick an appropriate carving that best exemplifies what you want to achieve with the Halloween setup.

 Minion Helium Tanks

-You can have your own army of minions to watch your back.
-All you need are empty helium tanks and a few items to create your little army.
-For each minion helium tank, you will need a pair of toddler shoes, 2 tin cans, epoxy glue, masking tape, and paint.
+You can have your army of minions watch your back.
+You only need empty helium tanks and a few items to create your little army.
+For each minion helium tank, you will need a pair of toddler shoes, two tin cans, epoxy glue, masking tape, and paint.

 Some tools needed for the creation are a small grinder to cut the metal, tin snips, and a hammer.
 You can begin by using the grinder to cut the helium tank close to the base of its handles.
-This will allow you to bend the handle a little bit, which will then be perfect to put on the toddler shoes.
+This will allow you to bend the handle slightly, which will be perfect for putting on toddler shoes.

-After this is done, use the masking tape to tape the goggles.
+After this is done, use masking tape to tape the goggles.
 Now, you can begin to paint the body of the minion.
-You can sand and prime the tank before beginning to paint.
+You can sand and prime the tank before starting to paint.
 Bring your yellow buddy to life with paint colors.
-Your creativity will come to the fore here to give the finishing look to the little minion.
+Your creativity will come to the fore here to give a finishing look to the little minion.

 Now, you have a little minion.
-You can go ahead and create a team of them or if you love, even an army of little minions with your empty helium tanks.
+You can create a team of them or, if you love, even an army of little minions with your empty helium tanks.